-You have also provided an adaptation according to Column 2 of Annex IX, Section 8.6.2. and Annex XI, Section 1.2. in your dossier.
-In support of your adaptation, you state that "the physiochemical properties of the substance demonstrate no hazardous potential".
-You consider that "low bioavailability in humans is anticipated for the substance after any route of exposure" as:
+You have not provided a sub-chronic toxicity study in your dossier.
+Instead, you have provided an adaptation according to Column 2 of Annex IX, Section 8.6.2. in your dossier.
+In support of your adaptation your state the following: